Macaroon: Philippines

 Philippine coconut macaroons are uniquely cake-like in texture.
 They are slightly crunchy on the outside and soft, moist, and chewy on the inside.
 They are usually baked into small, colourful cupcake wrappers and topped with a raisin.
 They are popular during holidays and special occasions.

+Romania

+The Romanian alcazare, or oftentimes referred to as alcazale, is a macaroon made with walnuts.
+It resembles the French macaron, as it is made by sandwiching a dense cacao cream in between two cookies.
+It is considered a staple desert for the holidays, at least since the communist period.

+The etymology of the name is not clear, but it might originate from the Alcázar of Seville, as the alcazare bear some resemblance in colour to the columns of the Spanish royal palace.

 Spain

 The carajito (little love or darling) is a macaroon variant made with hazelnuts and honey from the town of Salas, Asturias in northern Spain.

 Scotland

 The Scottish macaroon has a dense, sugary centre and is covered in chocolate and roasted coconut.
 Traditionally, it was made with mashed potatoes and icing sugar.
 Modern commercial versions may eliminate the mashed potato.

 Macaroon bars were created in 1931 by Lees of Scotland.
 They are made from a combination (depending on the producer) of sugar, glucose, water, and egg white.
 These ingredients make a fondant centre.
 This recipe was reportedly discovered by accident in Coatbridge in when confectioner John Justice Lees was said to have botched the formula for making a chocolate fondant bar and threw coconut over it in disgust, producing the first macaroon bar.